The Trade Agreements pages

 - Citing the WTO Agreements

 - Additional sources of the WTO agreements & other trade agreements

 WTO Agreements & the GATT 1947

 Multilateral trade conventions under the GATT/WTO system are called "agreements."
 The current WTO system operates under agreements negotiated during the Uruguay Round, 1986-94.
 Negotiations are ongoing on certain topics.
 The collective term "legal texts" refers to the agreements, related ministerial decisions and declarations and post-1994 agreements and protocols.

 The Final Act of the Uruguay Round was signed in Marrakesh on April 15, 1994, and went into force on January 1, 1995.
 It contained a package of about 60 agreements, annexes, decisions, and understandings, including the Marrakesh Agreement ("WTO Agreement") establishing the WTO, the GATT 1994, the GATS, other agreements on services, and the TRIPS.
-The GATT 1994 incorporates by reference the GATT 1947 and related official instruments as amended up to the effective date of the WTO agreements.
+The GATT 1994 incorporates by reference the GATT 1947, as amended over time, except for the 1947 Protocol on Provisional Application, and related official instruments as amended up to the effective date of the WTO agreements.